Of our entire lap of Australia, our visit to to Cape Range National Park was the absolute highlight.

 Apart from turtles and tropical fish, you can also see tons of whales migrating up and down the coast.
 The higher the ground the better view you will have.

-Vlamingh Lighthouse is the highest ground nearby and on a good day, you can sight dozens of whales splashing and playing in the sea.
+Vlamingh Lighthouse is the highest ground nearby and on a good day (at the right time of the year of course), you can sight dozens of whales splashing and playing in the sea.

-If lounging on a beach is more your kind of style, then let me tell you about some of the most beautiful paradise beaches in the world.
+If lounging on a beach is more your kind of style, then let us tell you about some of the most beautiful paradise beaches in the world in Cape Range National Park.

-No problem though, if you walk for a couple of hundred meters you will have a paradise beach completely to yourself!
+Sandy Bay: Our personal favourite was Sandy Bay.
+Although this beach proved quite popular with windsurfers, if you just walk for a couple of hundred meters to the right when facing the sea, you will have this paradise beach completely to yourself.

-At the end of your stay in Ningaloo when your eyes are sore, and you have no more interest in going into the water you can still do one more activity!
+Nearing the end of your visit to Ningaloo when your eyes are sore, and you have no more interest in going into the water, you can still do one more activity.

 For the first part, you follow the riverbed until you start your ascent up.
 At all times you will have stunning views around you of either the ocean and/or the gorge landscape.